Git Branch Explained – How to Use and Manage Git Branches

 ) to switch back to branch A:

-How to create and switch immediately to a new branch
+Creating and switching immediately to a new branch

 The switch